mozilla/gecko-dev/dom/docs/ipc/jsactors.rst

 .. hint::
     If each individual frame needs state, consider using a ``WeakMap`` in the parent process, mapping ``CanonicalBrowsingContext``'s with that state.
 That way, if the associates frames ever go away, you don't have to do any cleaning up yourself.

-If you have state that you want multiple ``JSWindowActorParent``'s to have access to, consider having a "manager" of those ``JSWindowActorParent``'s inside of the same .jsm file to hold that state.
+If you have state that you want multiple ``JSWindowActorParent``'s to have access to, consider having a "manager" of those ``JSWindowActorParent``'s inside of the same .sys.mjs file to hold that state.

 Registering a new actor
 -----------------------